Spruik/Libre-Downtime-Pie-Chart-Panel/README.md

 > Libre Panel for Pie Chart Downtime Analysis

 This chart visualizes the part-to-whole of downtime categories and reasons.
 The outer donut is the part-to-whole of the selected inner category.
 Users can select an inner category to change the outer donut display.
-Users can toggle between downtime category/reason duration sum and frequency of occurances.
+Users can toggle between downtime category/reason duration sum and frequency of occurrences.
 A download button enables saving the graph as an image.
 Mouseover gives users additional information as to the downtime duration.
 This panel plugin is part of [Libre](https://github.com/Spruik/Libre).

 ![Panel](docs/libre-downtime-pie-chart-panel.gif)

+> This panel has been developed for Grafana v6.x.x only.

 ## Installation